johnbrandborg/faker-events/README.md

 ## Usage
 Faker Events is a package that doesn't come with a CLI.
-This is in part due to the Events you create being written in Python as objects.
+This is in part due to the Events you create being written in Python as Dictionaries, and processed using a function referred to as the profiler.

 The Faker package is utilised to generate the data on the profiles.
 Understanding how Faker works is recommended and you can find the documentation